 Healthy leg veins have valves that keep blood flowing to the heart.
-Chronic venous insufficiency (CVI) develops when the valves stop working properly and allow blood to flow backward (i.e. reflux) and pool in the lower leg veins.
-This pooling is called statis, which makes it difficult for blood to return to the heart from the legs (although sometime it can occur in the arms).
+Chronic venous insufficiency (CVI) develops when the valves stop working correctly and allow blood to flow backward (i.e. reflux) and pool in the lower leg veins.
+This pooling is called statis, which makes it difficult for blood to return to the heart from the legs (although sometimes it can occur in the arms).

-CVI is also known as Phlebitis, Post-Thrombotic Syndrome, Venous Insufficiency, Venous Leg Ulcer or Venous Reflux Disease.
+Chronic venous insufficiency is also known as Phlebitis, Post-Thrombotic Syndrome, Venous Insufficiency, Venous Leg Ulcer, or Venous Reflux Disease.

 Who is at Risk?

-Chronic venous insufficiency (CVI) is a fairly common condition that may affect up to 40% of the U.S. population.
-It is more common in women, especially after multiple pregnancies, and in people who are middle-aged or older.
-Chronic Venous Insufficiency is 2 times more prevalent than coronary heart disease (CHD) and 5 times more prevalent than peripheral arterial disease (PAD).
+Chronic venous insufficiency is a fairly common condition that may affect up to 40% of the U.S. population.
+It is more common in women, especially after multiple pregnancies, and in middle-aged or older people.
+Chronic Venous Insufficiency is two times more prevalent than coronary heart disease (CHD) and five times more prevalent than peripheral arterial disease (PAD).

-Chronic venous insufficiency (CVI) can affect anyone; gender and age are factors that may increase your risk.
+Chronic venous insufficiency can affect anyone; gender and age are factors that may increase your risk.
 For example, women older than 50 are more likely than others to develop CVI.
-Other factors that may increase your risk, include:
+Other factors that may increase your risk include:

-Varicose veins are often misunderstood as a cosmetic problem and many people living with them do not seek treatment.
-The good news is that there are minimally invasive treatment options available for varicose veins and Chronic venous insufficiency (CVI).
+Varicose veins are often misunderstood as a cosmetic problem, and many people living with them do not seek treatment.
+The good news is that there are minimally invasive treatment options available for varicose veins and chronic venous insufficiency.